 Parting Message

-My parting message is to take care of you.
-You are the frontline and your body can tell you a lot about how you are doing.
-If you have symptoms, talk to a doctor, get tested and dont let them go away.
-Work with your healthcare team and pharmacist, who knows whats best for you and how to help reduce side effects is possible.
+My parting message is to take care of yourself.
+You are on the frontline, and your body can tell you a lot about how you are doing.
+If you have symptoms, talk to a doctor, get tested, and don't ignore them.
+Work with your healthcare team and pharmacist, who know what's best for you and how to help reduce side effects if possible.
+Your health is your priority, so listen to your body and take action when needed.